icerpc/icerpc-docs/content/slice/language-guide/exception.md

 {% /aside %}

 The mapped C# class provides a parameterless constructor and a primary constructor with parameters for all its fields.
-It also provides a secondary constructor if any Slice field has an optional type.
+A class with nullable fields also provides a secondary constructor that sets only the non-nullable fields.

 Slice exception inheritance maps to C# class inheritance: